|Trail Features:||Panoramic Views, History|

 This hike to Mt.
 Cammerer begins from the Low Gap Trailhead in the Cosby Campground.
 Although it's a roundtrip hike of 12 miles, it's still the shortest and most commonly used route to the 4928-foot summit.

-From the trailhead you'll climb Low Gap Trail for 3 miles before hooking-up with the Appalachian Trail.
+From the trailhead you'll climb Low Gap Trail for 3 long miles before reaching the Appalachian Trail.
 This is a steep and relentless climb, over several switchbacks, which takes hikers through a beautiful and mature hardwood forest as they proceed up the Cosby Creek valley.

 Upon reaching the junction, turn left onto the Appalachian Trail to continue hiking towards the Mount Cammerer Trail.
 Along the early sections of the Appalachian Trail you'll continue climbing, however, the elevation gain isn't quite as steep as the Low Gap Trail.
 Hikers will cross over a grassy ridge that offers views of the Cosby Valley, Snake Den Ridge, and Inadu Knob, as well as several fine places to take a break before turning onto the rugged spur trail that leads to the summit of Mt.
 Cammerer.
 This spur is slightly more than a half-mile long, is fairly level, but does involve some rock scrambling as you follow the narrow ridge out to the fire tower.
 Take your time and watch your step as you proceed along this stretch of trail.